h4rvey-g/Note-Blog/content/USMLE/Cardiology/ECGs.md

 - The irregular baseline in this ECG gives the appearance of [[atrial fibrillation|atrial fibrillation]]
 - The slow regular rhythm even suggests the possibility of [[atrial fibrillation|atrial fibrillation]] with complete heart block and a junctional escape rhythm
 - However, on closer inspection there are visible P waves in V3 (circled)
-- This patient had sinus bradycardia and a resting tremor due to Parkinson’s disease
+- This patient had sinus bradycardia and a resting [[tremor|tremor]] due to Parkinson’s disease
 # Miscellaneous
 ## P wave
 Time: < 0.12s = 3 small block